apache/cordova-mobile-spec/createmobilespec/README.md

     cordova-mobile-spec/createmobilespec/createmobilespec.js

+On Windows, prefix all commands with `node`:

+    node cordova-mobile-spec/createmobilespec/createmobilespec.js

 To see the options available in the script, run it with the `-h` option to print the online help.

-    cordova-mobile-spec/createmobilespec/createmobilespec.js -h
+    (node) cordova-mobile-spec/createmobilespec/createmobilespec.js -h

+If anything is going wrong and the existing output does not help, add the `--debug` parameter:

+    (node) cordova-mobile-spec/createmobilespec/createmobilespec.js --debug

+### Create the App

+To for example create the app for the Android platform, run:

+    (node) cordova-mobile-spec/createmobilespec/createmobilespec.js --android

+### Run the App

-After you have run the script to create the app, you can run the app on a device or simulator, using the standard method for that platform(s).
+After the script successfully finished and created the app, you can run the app on a device or simulator, using the standard method for that platform(s).
 For example on **Android**:

     cd mobilespec
     ./cordova run android